rasodu/IndexesConstituents/README.md

 # FAQ

-### Where can I find data?
+### I am not using C# or I need to access to raw data...
-List of stocks are available in CSV and JSON format.
+If you are C# developer, then you can use our C Sharp client to pull constituents in an Index.
+However, lists are also available in CSV and JSON format.
 Files are in "Data" subdirectory of the repository.
-If you are C# developer, then you can use our C Sharp client to pull information.

 ### Index I am looking for is not available...
 You can add scanner for the index and create a pull request.
 We will be happy to accept your contribution.
 However you must follow two guidelines listed below: